 LC How Much Matcha?
 Note

 In the recipe below, author Dede Wilson suggests a varying amount of matcha.
 In her words, “I offer a range as it has a distinct flavor that some might prefer on the nuanced side.
 If this is the case, use the lesser amount.
 If you’re a matcha fan, use the more generous proportion.”
 Makes sense.
-She also notes that the optional coarse sanding sugar can be ordered from Beryl’s.
+She also notes that the coarse sanding sugar can be ordered here.

-Matcha Tea Leaf Shortbreads Recipe
+Matcha Tea Leaf Shortbreads

 - 2 1/4 cups all-purpose flour